PaulBratslavsky/epic-next-strapi-5-update/blog-update/03-epic-next.md

 Now, let's examine how to handle errors in Next.js to prevent our app from crashing completely.

+Based on Next.js Docs, you can declare globarl errors, and route based.
+[Read more here](https://nextjs.org/docs/app/getting-started/error-handling).

 Right now, if I go to the `src/data/loaders.ts` and add the following, I can throw an error inside the `getHomePageData` function.

 ```ts